Adjustable Rate Mortgage

 Additionally, American Interbanc Mortgage’s ARM products have “rate caps” to limit the amount the customer’s interest rate goes up or down during the adjustment period.

-Though lenders structure their ARMs differently, at American Interbanc Mortgage we offer a “hybrid ARM” which features an initial fixed-interest rate for a pre-defined period.
+Though lenders structure their ARMs differently, at American Interbanc Mortgage we offer a “hybrid ARM” which features an initial fixed-interest rate for a pre-defined period, usually 5, 7, or 10 years.
 At the end of the fixed-rate period, the loan rate becomes adjustable which means the loan rate is subject to change.
-Therefore, after the fixed-rate period, if market interest rates go up or down, the customer’s payments will change accordingly, a certain number of times per year, for the remainder of the loan term.
+However, American Interbanc Mortgage limits the change in interest rates in our hybrid-ARMs to changing only once per year.
+Therefore, after the fixed-rate period, if market interest rates go up or down, the customer’s payments will change accordingly, once per year, for the remainder of the loan term.
+The overall term for an American Interbanc Mortgage ARM is 30 years.
 Additionally, American Interbanc Mortgage’s ARM products have “rate caps” to limit the amount the customer’s interest rate can go up or down during the adjustment period.

 ARM products are usually referred to by the terms of the product; for example, in a 7/1 ARM, the “7” stands for a 7-year introductory period in which the interest rate remains constant and the “1” shows the interest rate is subject to change once per year after the introductory period expires.